Stein's method for Fr\'echet approximation: a regularly varying functions approach: Regularly varying functions

 \section{Regularly varying functions}

 As anticipated, in this section, we present the results on regularly varying functions (at infinity) that were used in the proofs.
-Most of the results are taken from the appendix of the classical reference \cite{haan2006extreme}; we provide quick proofs for the results that are not directly in the literature.
+Most of the results are taken from the appendix of the classical reference \cite{haan2006extreme}, but there are usually due to others authors.
+We provide quick proofs for the results that are not directly in the literature.

 For a non-decreasing function $U$, we will denote by $U^{\leftarrow}$ its generalized inverse function, defined by